ErJScrnch/hello-world/README.md

 # hello-world
 Learning Git

-Experimenting with Github as part of my objective to expand knowledge in Computer Science and transition to a career in technology.
+Experimenting with Github as part of my objective to expand knowledge in Computer Science